 The Board approves the documented human resource policy of HCSA and exercises policy oversight of the human resource matters in HCSA and ensure that there are systems for regular supervision, appraisal, professional development of staff and also procedures to address grievances and resolve conflicts.

 HCSA has imbued a culture of risk management being everyone’s responsibility and this is built into our processes.
 Starting with good governance, we established distinct roles of responsibilities and accountability with clear measurable outcomes.
 This allows good risk-management processes to be put in place.
 Such processes include personal data protection processes across the organisation and reliable business continuity plans that allows us to mitigate risks.

 HCSA has a Reserve Policy that provides clarity in the management of our reserves.
 The reserve is an unrestricted fund balance set aside for unexpected events, loss of funding or income and large unbudgeted expenses.
 The policy applies to that part of HCSA’s income funds that are freely available for its operating purposes.
-It excludes endowment and restricted funds.
+It excludes endowment, restricted and designated funds.
 This policy serves to assure stakeholders that the reserves is well-managed and HCSA has a strategy for building up reserves of up to one year, that is, the unrestricted funds that are freely available for operating expenses, in order to ensure long-term sustainability.

 Financial Management and Controls

 The Board ensures that adequate internal controls for financial matters are in place and reviews its financial policies, procedures, processes, key programmes and events to ensure that there are adequate resources for the operations and programmes of HCSA and that such resources are effectively and efficiently managed.